Contact information

 BSc, MPhil, PhD

-Prior to joining the Cancer Epidemiology Unit, Tammy received her PhD in Nutritional Epidemiology from the University of Cambridge, for which she examined the applicability of the Mediterranean diet in a UK context and its association with cardio-metabolic diseases.
+Tammy joined CEU in 2017.
+Prior to joining the Department, Tammy received her PhD in Nutritional Epidemiology from the University of Cambridge.
 She also holds a BSc in Human Sciences (University College London) and an MPhil in Epidemiology (University of Cambridge).

 Journal article